Superdeterminism Without Conspiracy: The Andromedan Butterfly Effect

-After how many collisions is the position of a molecule in the Andromedan atmosphere sensitive to the gravitational effect of the uncertain flap of a butterfly's wing in Brazil?
+With $l \approx 10^{-7}m$ and $R \approx 10^{-10}$ m, $l/R\approx 10^3$.
+After how many collisions $M$ is the position of a molecule in Earth's atmosphere sensitive to the gravitational uncertainty in the uncertain flap of a butterfly's wing in the Andromeda galaxy?
 Let $r$ denote the distance between Earth and Andromeda.
 The flap of a butterfly's wing through a distance $\Delta r$ will change the gravitational force on our target molecule by an amount $\Delta F = \partial F/ \partial r \ \Delta r =(Gm_{mol} m_{wing}/r^3) \ \Delta r$.
-Uncertainty in the flap of a terrestrial butterfly's wing will therefore induce an uncertainty in the acceleration of an Andromedan molecule by an amount \be \Delta a= \frac{2Gm_{wing}}{r^3} \Delta r \ee If $\tau$ denotes the mean time between molecular collisions, there is an uncertainty in the direction of the molecule $\Delta \theta_1 \approx \tau^2 \Delta a / R$.
+Uncertainty in the flap of an Andromedan butterfly's wing will therefore induce an uncertainty in the acceleration of a terrestrial atmospheric molecule by an amount \be \Delta a= \frac{2Gm_{wing}}{r^3} \Delta r \ee If $\tau$ denotes the mean time between molecular collisions, there is an uncertainty in the direction of the molecule $\Delta \theta_1 \approx \tau^2 \Delta a / R$.
 Plugging in $m_{wing}=10^{-5}$ kg, $\Delta r= 10^{-2}$m, $\tau = 10^{-9}$s and $r=10^{22}$m, gives $\Delta \theta_1= 10^{-90}$.
 How large is $M$ before $\Delta \theta_M \approx 1$?
 From the above, $10^{3M} \approx 10^{90}$.
-Hence after about 30 collisions the direction the direction of travel of the Andromedan molecule has been rendered completely uncertain by the Brazilian butterfly.
-Indeed one can go further: the direction of the Andromedan molecule is rendered completely uncertain by the position of a single electron at the edge of the observable universe after about only 40 collisions!
+Hence after about 30 collisions the direction the direction of travel of the terrestrial molecule has been rendered completely uncertain by the gravitational effect of the Andromedan butterfly.
+Indeed one can go further: the direction of the terrestrial molecule is rendered completely uncertain by the uncertain position of a single electron at the edge of the visible universe after about only 50 or so collisions (which below we will round up to an order of magnitude of $10^2$).
+Once the molecules of the Earth's atmosphere have been disturbed in this way, it is only a matter of a couple of weeks before the nonlinearity of the Navier-Stokes equations leads to uncertainty in a large-scale weather pattern, such as a Texan tornado \cite{Lorenz:1969} \cite{Palmer:2022b}.

-Of course uncertainties in flaps of butterflies wings' (or their equivalents) in Andromeda will have a similar impact on processes here on Earth.
 Nowhere above did the mass of the molecule enter the calculation.
-The same calculation could just as well apply to the measurement process in quantum physics - where a particle (a small sphere) interacts with atoms in some measuring device.
+The same calculation could just as well apply to the measurement process in quantum physics - where a particle interacts with atoms in some measuring device.
+Indeed the same calculation could apply to molecules in an experimenter's brain, affecting the decisions they make.